 Write for fifteen minutes.
 When you’re finished, read what you’ve written.
 Are there any golden nuggets in there?
 This is a great way to warm up before you dive into the meat of your writing day, to get ideas, to vent your feelings, to exercise your creative muscles.

-If you find something in your practice that you want to share, post it in the comments section.
+If you find something in your practice that you want to share, post it in the practice box below.
 And if you post, be sure to leave feedback for your fellow writers!